SE-ML/se-ml.github.io/_best_practices/05-tradeoff.md

 For example, a team process can include the prioritisation of interpretable models over black-box models, or a procedure to roll-back production systems when the accuracy drops significantly.
 A team process can empower team members to take action even though other members responsible for decisions are not present.
-Large companies, with vast experience in software development, adopt company wide policies that are followed by all teams (e.g. Amazon's 14 leadership principles**TODO: Add link/reference?**).
+Large companies, with vast experience in software development, adopt company wide policies that are followed by all teams (e.g. [Amazon's 14 leadership principles](https://www.aboutamazon.com/about-us/leadership-principles)).
 Defining a process that can be adopted by multiple teams in the organisation enhances collaboration and communication between teams.